ak-asu/web-dev-skill/.github/steps/8-react-advanced-patterns.md

 ## 8. Conclusion

 This chapter has equipped you with advanced React patterns to optimize your portfolio site.
-By leveraging `useEffect` for side effects, Context API for global state, `React.lazy` for code splitting, and `useMemo`, `useCallback`, and `React.memo` for performance, you’ve built a fast, maintainable SPA.
+By leveraging `useEffect` for side effects, Context API for global state, `React.lazy` for code splitting, and `useMemo`, `useCallback`, and `React.memo` for performance, you've built a fast, maintainable SPA.
 These techniques—applied to a theme toggle, lazy-loaded Projects, and optimized components—demonstrate professional React development.
 Continue experimenting with these patterns and explore tools like React Query for data fetching in future projects.

 ## Key Citations
 - [React Hooks Documentation: useEffect and useState](https://react.dev/reference/react)